NatanMerelles/mongodb-change-streams/README.md

-###project to learn mongodb change streams, an event based api, providing a better solution than opt log
+### Project to learn mongodb change streams, an event based api, providing a better solution than opt log

-to start this feature is necessary deploy an replica set
+To start this feature is necessary deploy an replica set

 references:
   https://docs.mongodb.com/manual/tutorial/deploy-replica-set-for-testing/